-- 1. Determine the key characteristics and terminology of the business disciplines of management, human resources, marketing, innovation, and finance and integrate these disciplines to develop and affect corporate strategies and plans - 2.
-Explain the accounting cycle, process typical transactions: interpret financial statements: prepare budgets; forecast and evaluate risk; and apply financial information to broadbased business decision making - 3.
+- 1. Determine the key characteristics and terminology of the business disciplines of management, human resources, marketing, innovation, and finance and integrate these disciplines to develop and affect corporate strategies and plans - Explain the accounting cycle, process typical transactions; interpret financial statements; prepare budgets; forecast and evaluate risk; and apply financial information to broadbased business decision making - 3.
 Lead and participate in teams; maintain respectful and collaborative relationships; and contribute to effective group outcomes - 4.
 Use digital and analytical tools to design and create business documents and presentations to manage people and projects and to solve problems - 5.
 Develop marketing strategies to satisfy specific target audiences, create a marketing mix, and apply and integrate marketing concepts with other business disciplines to affect a business strategy - 6.
-Demonstrate qualitative and quantitative critical thinking skills to analyze current business situations and new ventures from legal, economical, social, and ethical perspectives and recommend appropriate actions - 7.
-Recommend and justify best practices in management, motivation, and leadership concepts to create and sustain a positive organizational culture in a global and diverse - 8.
+Demonstrate qualitative and quantitative critical thinking skills to analyze current business situations and new ventures from legal, economical, social, and ethical perspectives and recommend appropriate actions - Recommend and justify best practices in management, motivation, and leadership concepts to create and sustain a positive organizational culture in a global and diverse environment - 8.
 Develop detailed components of a comprehensive business plan in support of a new venture launch - 9.
 Participate in or assess an entrepreneurial venture

-Minimum degree requirements are listed here.
 The student, in consultation with their advisor, may develop a sequence of courses that best meets their pace, experience, and needs while still satisfying all degree requirements, including minimum required credits and required program courses.
 A typical curriculum is shown here.

-Fall Term Spring Te rm
+Fall Term Spring Term

 BUS 2440 Introduction to Business Law 3 BUS 3250 Organizational Behavior & Management 3

 BUS 3230 Principles of Financial Management 3 ELE XXXX AH/SS elective 3

 ECO 2060 Survey of Economics 4 MAT 2021 Statistics 3

-SCI XXXX Science elective 3 3 select two
+SCI XXXX Science elective 3 select two D

 XXX XXXX Elective 3

 13 15

 Fourth Y ear

 Fall Term Spring Te rm

 ELE XXXX AH/SS elective 3 BUS 4080 Business Policy & Strategy Development 3

 as require ed ELE XXXX AH/SS elective 3

 BUS 3150 Productions & Operations Management 3 as require ed

-BUS 3150 BUS 3410 Productions & Operations Management Business Ethics 3 as require ed Writing for Workplace Success 3
+BUS 3410 Business Ethics 3 BUS 4310 Writing for Workplace Success 3

-• 3
+XXX XXXX Elective 3 BUS 4530 Technical Project Management 3

-BUS 3410 Business Ethics 3 BUS 4310 Writing for Workplace Success -
+XXX XXXX Elective 3